Phobos-developers/Phobos/README.md

 - **Damfoos** - extensive and thorough testing
 - **Rise of the East community** - extensive playtesting of in-dev features

 Thanks to everyone who uses Phobos, tests changes and reports bugs!
-You can show your appreciation and help project by displaying the logo (monochrome version can be found [here](logo-mono.png)) in your client/launcher, linking to Phobos repository, contributing or donating to us via links on the right and the `Sponsor` button on top of the repo.
+You can show your appreciation and help project by displaying the logo (monochrome version can be found [here](logo-mono.png)) in your client/launcher (make it open Phobos GitHub page for extra fanciness), linking to Phobos repository, contributing or donating to us via the links above.

 Legal and License
 -----